The divisor class group of a discrete polymatroid: Introduction

 \section{Introduction}

-In the previous paper \cite{HHMQ} the authors introduced the toric face ring of a simplicial complex.
+In the previous paper \cite{HHMQ} the authors introduced toric rings of simplicial complexes.
 In this paper we extend this concept to multicomplexes with a special focus on polymatroids.

-In Section 1 we present the general frame of toric face rings of multicomplexes and show how to compute the divisor class group and the class of the canonical module when the toric face ring is normal.
+In Section 1 we recall the relevant terminology and background.
+In Section 2 we present the general framework of toric rings of multicomplexes and show how to compute the divisor class group and the class of the canonical module when the toric ring is normal.
 The methods for the proofs are similar to those used in \cite {HHMQ}.
 It turns out that their divisor class group is an abelian group with just one relation.

-In Section 2 the results of Section 1 are made more explicit when the multicomplex is a discrete polymatroid.
-We determine the canonical class, and as an application we recover the Gorenstein criterion discussed in \cite[Example 7.4(b)]{HH}.
+In Section 3 the results of Section 2 are made more explicit when the multicomplex is a discrete polymatroid.
+There has been many research works on discrete polymatroids and their base rings.
+We refer the reader to \cite{HH, HHV, Lu, Sch, V} and the references therein.
+In this paper we determine the divisor class group and the canonical class of toric rings of discrete polymatroids, and as an application we recover the Gorenstein criterion discussed in \cite[Example 7.4(b)]{HH}.

-Section 3 deals with transversal polymatroids.
+Section 4 deals with transversal polymatroids.
 As one of the main results it is shown in Corollary~\ref{n_and_d} that for any integer $r\geq 1$ and any integer $d\geq 0$, there exists a transversal polymatroid for which the divisor class group of its toric ring is isomorphic to $\ZZ^{r-1}\dirsum \ZZ/d\ZZ$.
 In Theorem~\ref{finite} those transversal polymatroids are characterized for which the divisor class group of its toric ring is a finite cyclic group, and in Theorem~\ref{2_prime_THEOREM} those for which the divisor class group is isomorphic to $\ZZ\dirsum \ZZ/d\ZZ$.
 Other families of transversal polymatroids are also considered.

-In the last section we classify all discrete polymatroids of Veronese type whose toric face ring is Gorenstein.
+In the last section we classify all discrete polymatroids of Veronese type whose toric ring is Gorenstein.
 For the base ring of discrete polymatroids of Veronese type this classification was achieved in \cite{DH}.